 A large number of SME's still practice their payroll management on excel sheets.
 It might be a comfortable practice until you have less than 10 employees.
-Once you exceed 10 employee mark, the data processing could be a task on an excel sheet.
-An excel sheet also has other shortcomings like-
+Once you exceed the 10 employee mark, the data processing could be a monotonous task on an excel sheet.
+An excel sheet also has certain drawbacks -

 - Manual entry of data.

 - Statutory compliances need to be entered from time to time.

 - Manually adding and removing entries.

 Disclosure of employee records to a third party is hazardous.
 Not to forget, outsourcing services for payroll leads to extra costs.
 So, payroll for small businesses can be managed by payroll software.